YelloNox/YouTube-UnBlock/README.md

   - Comments
   - Likes
   - Playlists
-  - Reccommendations
+  - Recommendations
 - Stays on YouTube

 Cons
 ---
 - Only unblocked videos will be added to YouTube history, with an [exception](#exceptions).
-- Fullscreen Broken
+- Full-Screen Broken

 ## Exceptions
 This script will not run if a block is not detected.
 Meaning, videos without blocks will be added to history.

-# Custom Sources
+# Custom Sources - Comming Soon
 - [yout-ube.com](https://yout-ube.com)
 - [nsfwyoutube.com](https://nsfwyoutube.com)
+- Reccommend Some More to [Issues](/issues/3)

 ## Issues?
-If there any issues or you have a suggestion, please feel free to [open an issue](https://github.com/YelloNolo/YouTube-UnBlock/issues).
+If there are any issues or you have a suggestion, please feel free to [open an issue](https://github.com/YelloNolo/YouTube-UnBlock/issues).
 I appreciate the feedback!

 ## Other Locations
 You can currently find the script in: